 The 4 suites are spread through the old farmhouse, mainly on the first floor.
 All have a living area with boxy sofas in white linen or black leather; some of these are in a separate room, others under original bricked archways.
 We stayed in Suite Verde Intenso and loved its little balcony and clever details.
 A bookcase was crammed with Dutch and English novels (everything from Rosamunde Pilcher to The Da Vinci Code), dried lavender was arranged in a wicker trug, and mismatched glass decanters sat in front of a Monet print.
 It felt like home.
 Suite Alba Chiara is on the ground floor, with a private garden in its infancy; you can look out to the distant towers of Montepulciano from the room.
 Luxury Suite Blu Notte has a mini balcony looking out over the church of San Biagio.
 Small Suite Rosso Tramonto, though the smallest suite, is arguably the loveliest, with its loft-like open-plan space and 3 huge windows that let in light all day.

-In an outbuilding next to the farmhouse are 2 Double Rooms, added in 2011.
+In an outbuilding next to the farmhouse are 2 Double Rooms.
 Although they lack the space and sitting areas of the suites, they have access to a vast terrace looking over the rolling hills towards Montepulciano.
-Named White Essential 1 and White Essential 2 to reflect their stylish simplicity, they share the same blend of old and new as the main building: rustic beds are covered with crisp white linens, modern lighting is set into centuries-old cotto floor tiles, and jugs of flowers sit on bedside tables carved from huge chunks of antique timber.
+Named Montepulciano and Montefollonico, they share the same blend of old and new as the main building: rustic beds are covered with crisp white linens, modern lighting is set into centuries-old cotto floor tiles, and jugs of flowers sit on bedside tables carved from huge chunks of antique timber.
 The overall effect is calm and soothing, giving centre stage to the panoramic views outside.

-Breakfast is served in a sunny room adjacent to the family kitchen, with tables in a row, laid with vintage crockery.
+Breakfast is served in a sunny room adjacent to the family kitchen, with tables in a row.
 It’s a sociable space, and guests talk easily, led by Fabio’s infectious chatter.
-Foodwise, it’s a very good Tuscan spread of fresh breads, local meats, organic cheeses (including delicious Pecorino and Marzolino), brewed coffee, and juices.
+Foodwise, it’s a very good Tuscan spread of freshly baked breads, local meats, organic cheeses (including delicious Pecorino and Marzolino), brewed coffee, and juices.
 On a side table sat a homemade mushroom and olive pizza, and a bowl of fruit - ‘Take some away for later!’ he urged, endlessly hospitable.